 Silver Stream Cave & Waterfall

-My final recommendation is right in Taipei City, one of the most densely populated urban centers in the world.
+My final recommendation for spiritual sites in Taiwan is right in Taipei City, one of the most densely populated urban centers in the world.
 From the Taipei Zoo MRT station, you can catch a glass-bottom gondola up to Maokong, a tea-producing area with countless traditional teahouses that offer fine views of the city, including Taipei 101, once the highest building in the world.

 An easy 30-minute hike past teahouses and terraced tea fields will bring you to the Silver Stream Cave and Waterfall.
 You’ll know you are almost there when the trail comes to a steep descent on moss-covered stone stairs.